This policy applies to GCE Coursework, GCE and GCSE Non-examination Assessments and Project Qualifications.

 2. Informing students of their internally-assessed marks

-Unless otherwise agreed with the Director of Studies (Lee Kirby), teachers will ensure that the Examinations Officer is given the centre’s marks for non-art subjects by Thursday 23rd April 2020, 6pm.
-For art subjects, the deadline is Thursday 21st May 2020, 2pm.
+Unless otherwise agreed with the Director of Studies (Lee Kirby), teachers will ensure that the Examinations Officer is given the centre’s marks for non-art subjects by Thursday 22nd April 2021, 6pm.
+For art subjects – pending information from JCQ and awarding bodies.

 Ashbourne will ensure that candidates are informed of their internally-assessed marks so that they may request a review before submission to the awarding body (see 4.
 Accepted grounds for appeal).
-Unless otherwise informed, for non-art subjects this will take place before Friday 24th April 2020, 6pm.
-For art subjects, it will take place before Friday 22nd May 2020, 6pm.
+Unless otherwise informed, for non-art subjects this will take place before Friday 23rd April 2021, 6pm.
+For art subjects, pending information from JCQ and awarding bodies.
 The Director of Studies will work with the Examinations Officer to ensure that these marks are sent.

 The requirement for Ashbourne to inform candidates of their internal marks also applies to the Spoken Language Endorsement for GCSE English Language and the Practical Skills Endorsement for A-Level Sciences.
 For this, Heads of Faculty will ensure that they have evidence to support the marks given, which may include written records and in the Spoken Language Endorsement recordings, if available.